Mother Nature works in mysterious ways....

 By the time the light did fall on both, that great cloud had moved away, so my visualised image was lost.

 Or was it?
-Well, as you can see above, I managed to get it, by merging the light..
+Well, as you can see above, I managed to get it, by time blending.

 Another scene where the same thing happened.

-Here I wanted the foreground and the church to be lit, and the tip of the mountain also lit because there is a church sitting on the top left hill.
+Here I wanted the church to be lit, and the tip of the mountain also lit because there is a church sitting on the top left hill.

 But like before, by merging the two I got what I wanted: